Plagiarism policy for non-matriculated students

 Failure to conform to the expected standards of scholarship (e.g. by not referencing sources) in work submitted for assessment will be investigated by the Assessment Standards Panel and may affect the mark given to your work.
 In addition, suspected cases of the use of unfair means (of which plagiarism is one form) may be subject to further disciplinary action.

 This guidance is also given in the ICE VLE, in your course space.

 References and bibliographies

 You must familiarise yourself with the guidance on referencing and good academic practice in your programme, and follow it in all work submitted for assessment.
-You will be required to submit a declaration to that effect.

 Undergraduate Advanced Diploma, Postgraduate Certificate, Postgraduate Diploma and Master of Studies students are asked to follow the more comprehensive guidance in their programme handbooks.
 Some professional programmes have specific professional presentation requirements.

 All assignments submitted are screened by the text matching/plagiarism detection software Turnitin.

 The University subscribes to Turnitin UK software which is widely used in UK universities and compares the text of submitted work with a large database of online sources and a database of previous submissions.
 This section explains how Turnitin UK will be used by ICE.

 You are reminded that Turnitin is only one method of checking the originality of your work.
 Examiners may initiate the standard investigative procedures if they have unresolved queries about the originality of your work.